Steinberg slices and group-valued moment maps: Introduction

+is a smooth submanifold of $M$.
+The quasi-Poisson structure on $M$ pulls back to a Poisson structure on $M_\Sigma$ whose symplectic leaves are the intersections of $M_\Sigma$ with the nondegenerate leaves of $M$. \end{theoremp}

-In this setting Kostant's principal slice $\mathcal{S}$ is replaced by the Steinberg cross-section $\Sigma$.
-We show that the preimage of this cross-section under a quasi-Poisson moment map is a smooth manifold, which we call a \emph{Steinberg slice}.
-It has a natural Poisson structure which is ``transverse'' to the quasi-Poisson structure on the ambient space, in the sense that it intersects every nondegenerate leaf transversally and symplectically.
-In this way, Steinberg slices can be viewed as a multiplicative counterpart to Whittaker reduction.
-We use them to construct multiplicative analogues of several Whittaker-type algebraic varieties.
+The natural Poisson structure on $M_\Sigma$ is ``transverse'' to the quasi-Poisson structure on $M$, in the sense that it intersects every nondegenerate leaf transversally and symplectically.
+We use this approach to construct multiplicative analogues of several Whittaker-type algebraic varieties.
+We also define the notion of \emph{log-nondegenerate} quasi-Poisson structures, which are a multiplicative analogue of log-symplectic structures.
+In Proposition \ref{prop:stein-lognon} we show that the log-nondegeneracy condition behaves well with respect to Steinberg slices:

+\begin{propositionp} If $M$ is a log-nondegenerate quasi-Poisson $G$-manifold, the Poisson structure induced on the Steinberg slice $M_\Sigma$ is log-symplectic. \end{propositionp}

-In particular, the universal centralizer $\mathfrak{Z}$ sits as a Steinberg slice in the double $\DG=G_{\ad}\times G$, which is the quasi-Poisson analogue of the cotangent bundle of $G$.
-In fact, using the identification $T^*G_{\ad}\cong G_{\ad}\times\mathfrak{g}$, the cotangent bundle $T^*G_{\ad}$ is a bundle of Lie algebras and $\DG$ is the simply-connected group scheme which integrates it.
-We show that $\DG$ extends to a group scheme $\DGlog$ over $\Gbar$ which integrates the log-cotangent bundle $\Tlog$.
-We prove that this group scheme is quasi-Poisson and ``logarithmically nondegenerate'' in a suitable sense.
+We then apply this framework to the multiplicative universal centralizer $\mathfrak{Z}$.
+This variety sits as a Steinberg slice in the double $\DG=G_{\ad}\times G$, which is the quasi-Poisson analogue of the cotangent bundle of $G$.
+In fact, using the identification $T^*G_{\ad}\cong G_{\ad}\times\mathfrak{g}$, the cotangent bundle $T^*G_{\ad}$ is a bundle of Lie algebras over $G_{\ad}$ and $\DG$ is the simply-connected group scheme which integrates it.
+In Proposition \ref{logdouble} we extend the group scheme $\DG$ to a group scheme over $\Gbar$, which we call the \emph{logarithmic double}.

+\begin{propositionp} The double $\DG$ extends to a group scheme $\DGlog$ over $\Gbar$ which integrates the bundle of Lie algebras $\Tlog$.
+The nondegenerate quasi-Poisson structure on $\DG$ extends to a log-nondegenerate quasi-Poisson structure on $\DGlog$. \end{propositionp}